muggy8/improbable/have-and-havenot/rM7jQact.md

 I drew a small circle around me with the stick the tossed it to the side.

-"Do whatever you can make me step out of this circle no restrictions.
-Begin whenever you're ready and quit whenever you feel like" I said as I activated 3 instances of quicken and strengthen as well as Defense.
+"Do whatever you can to make me step out of this circle, no restrictions.
+Begin whenever you're ready and quit whenever you feel like" I said as I activated 3 instances of each of Quicken, Strengthen and Defense.

 I can see Patrisha's shocked expression as I did this as she has also kept her Inspection ability activated this whole time too.

-With my own Inspection still active from before, I was able to see Amanda activating two different physical type abilities as she immediately jumping at me right after.
+With my own Inspection still active from before, I was able to see Amanda activating two different physical type abilities as she immediately jumped at me right after.

 Frontal attack to my gut, but I caught her strike in my palm.